 Given the tremendous potential of video, it's no wonder that it often makes marketers' to-do lists.
 But often it sits on the list due to lack of expertise or equipment.
 If a video project has been languishing on your task list, it may be time to hire a professional videographer to help you get 'er done.
 Moreover, hiring a professional means that you save your own time.
 You won't have to devote time and energy to learning the ropes of videography

 Tice recommends finding someone with plenty of experience shooting the kind of video you'd like to produce, whether that's artistic storytelling or straightforward convention coverage.
 Ask for samples and referrals from anyone you consider hiring.
 Going the agency route?
-Look for an agency that emphasizes using video not as a one-off project, but as an integral part of your overall content marketing strategy.
+Look for a creative media agency that emphasizes using video not as a one-off project, but as an integral part of your overall content marketing strategy.